 If you were in accounting, you would know about these: month-end and year-end reports, bank reconciliation, general ledger, fixed assets, trial balance.

 Each occupation has its own list of must-know skills.
 You can also check job descriptions to make sure your inventory is complete.

-And by the way, if you are missing any in-demand skills, make note and plan on developing or acquiring those skills ASAP.
+And if you are missing any in-demand skills, make a note and plan on developing or acquiring those skills ASAP.

-Industry Experience: What industries have you been exposed to?
+What industries have you been exposed to?
 Your breadth and depth of industry knowledge is what will help differentiate you.
-Create a list of all the industries you feel knowledgeable on.
+Create a list of all the industries you feel knowledgeable about.